timm/tested/README.md

 ### Semi-Supervised Learning

+TL:DR:

+> The best thing we can do with data is throw most of it away.

 TESTED in a _semi-supervised_ learner.
 Just to understand that term,
 _supervised learners_ assume all examples are labelled.